fegyi001/mangol/README.md

 [![devDependency Status](https://david-dm.org/fegyi001/mangol/dev-status.svg)](https://david-dm.org/fegyi001/mangol#info=devDependencies)

 ## About Mangol
 Mangol is an open source library for combining [Angular2+](https://angular.io/) and [OpenLayers3+](https://openlayers.org/) to create modern, responsive interactive web maps (_M_ stands for _maps_, _ang_ for _Angular_ and _ol_ for _OpenLayers_).
-The project has been created using [angular-cli](https://cli.angular.io/), a command-line tool for Angular projects.
+The project has been created using [angular-cli](https://cli.angular.io/), a command-line tool for Angular projects (v1.2.1).
 The project is written in TypeScript and uses SCSS for styling.
-It has been built with Angular v4.2.5 and OpenLayers v4.2.0 using Material design.
+It has been built with Angular v4.3.0 and OpenLayers v4.2.0 using Material design.
 The packaging is done via [Webpack module bundler](https://webpack.github.io/).

 Formerly, Mangol was called `ng2ol3` and was based on SystemJS and without angular-cli.